 The North-South Centre offers each year, since 2009, online training courses which cover three different dimensions of global education: human rights, intercultural dialogue and democratic citizenship.
 Each course takes place twice a year and lasts for four weeks.
-This training is designed for educators from both formal and non-formal systems, policymakers and media professionals.
+This training is designed for formal and non-formal educators, policymakers and media professionals.

 This course provides an introduction to human rights education as part of the global education context, and deals with its concepts, approaches, strategies and action, by considering its interconnections between the global and local.

 This online learning course provides an overview of intercultural education relevance and need, what it means in theory and practice and how it can be improved in relation to the context of a globalised world, the local needs, its contents and methodology.